-These Mexican-Style Pickled Jalapeños, infused with the flavors of cumin, oregano, cilantro, and lime, are just so delicious.
+These Easy Pickled Jalapeños are full of Mexican flavor.
+Infused with the flavors of cumin, oregano, cilantro, and lime, they are just so delicious.
 They’re perfect to stash in the fridge and have on hand as toppings for tacos, huevos rancheros, chili, or a big batch of nachos on game day.
 And since they are a refrigerator pickle, they’re easy to make, too – no canning and no special equipment required.
 And if you enjoy homemade taco toppings, try my recipe for Mango and Fresh Tomato Salsa.

 So let’s talk ingredients: